ztj/ztj.github.io/_posts/2015-06-11-macbook-habitual-synergy.md

 laptops and rarely typing on them compared to past computer use.
-The heavy favoring of the mouse in user interfaces, and the shift to consumption of data rather than the production of it as the primary use case for the modern personal computer allowed designers to begin to ignore the 100+ year old typewriter as a basis for good user experiene design.
+The heavy favoring of the mouse in user interfaces, and the shift to consumption of data rather than the production of it as the primary use case for the modern personal computer allowed designers to begin to ignore the 100+ year old typewriter as a basis for good user experience design.

 Keyboard keys became flatter, traveled less distance, and felt mushy all in an effort to reduce cost, as well as reduce the space they consumed.